Junikab/llm-job-finder/PLAN.md

 ### M3 — Seed Titles/Skills Heuristic (Day 4–5)
 - Tasks
-    - Simple keyword extraction: From the CV text, pick obvious tech/role keywords (e.g., React, Node, “Frontend Developer”) using a small list or basic rules.
+    - Simple keyword extraction: From the CV text, pick obvious tech/role keywords (e.g., React, Node, “Frontend Developer”) using a small synonym map and frequency counts.
+[Done]
     - Fixed fallbacks: If we can’t find keywords, use a preset list for the stack (e.g., frontend: React, JavaScript, TypeScript).
+[Done]
-    - Build the query: Combine keywords into a search like “(React Developer OR Frontend Developer)” and also apply the chosen location and days filters.
+    - Build the query: Combine keywords into a search like “(React Developer OR Frontend Developer)” with location and days filters.
+[Done]
 - Acceptance
   - Queries reflect at least one relevant title from CV or fallback